A Guide to Financial Derivatives for 2021

-In order to buy the option, the buyer must pay a "premium" fee to the seller for each contract purchased.
+To buy the option, the buyer must pay a "premium" fee to the seller for each contract purchased.
 Therefore, due to the non-obligatory nature of owning an option, the buyer's risk is limited to the cost of the premium fees.
 However, the seller of an option carries unlimited risk as they are obliged to fulfil the contract if the buyer chooses to exercise their right.

-When an option is making a profit, it is said to be "in the money" as opposed to when the option is making a loss and it is "out of the money", or "under water".
+When an option is making a profit, it is said to be "in the money" as opposed to when the option is making a loss and it is "out of the money", or "underwater".

 Traditional Trading vs Derivatives